fabianboesiger/fabianboesiger.github.io/_posts/2020-09-25-rust-memory-safety-mechanisms-and-a-bit-of-c.md

 But what to do about it?
 We could avoid potentially memory-unsafe languages like C or C++ in favour of garbage collected languages like Java, which are memory safe.
 But this comes with some disadvantages like a decrease in performance, stalls in program execution, and consuming additional resources.

-Rust on the other hand is memory safe, it does not permit null pointers, dangling pointers, or data races, all while having none of the disadvantages of garbage collected languages thanks to its liftime, ownership and borrowing systems.
+Rust on the other hand is memory safe, it does not permit null pointers, dangling pointers, or data races, all while having none of the disadvantages of garbage collected languages.
+This is thanks to its liftime, ownership and borrowing systems.
 Despite these safety guarantees, the performance of Rust is comparable to C++.[^3]

 ## Examples